 Puerta del Sol

-The main plaza in Madrid, Puerto del Sol offers clothing stores, restaurants, entertainment, bars and more.
-There are streets off of Puerta del Sol that offer high-end, chain and boutique shops; my favorite street was Calle Arenal.
+The main plaza in Madrid, Puerto del Sol offers clothing stores, restaurants, entertainment, bars, and more.
+There are streets off Puerta del Sol offering high-end, chain, and boutique shops; my favorite street was Calle Arenal.
 This plaza is pedestrianized so you don’t have to worry about cars, but you should pay attention to your belongings.

 Gran Via